We are in the “dog days of summer,” when the mercury climbs and the days are long. Yet fall is around the corner.

-If your pooch wants to show off his diving abilities or your puppy wants to prance in the shallow end, don’t miss these fun events with irresistible names like the “Pooch Plunge” and “Dog-a-Pool-ooza.”
+If your pooch wants to show off his diving abilities or your puppy wants to prance in the shallow end before pool managers drain the water for the season, don’t miss these fun events with irresistible names like the “Pooch Plunge” and “Dog-a-Pool-ooza.”

 Dog swimming events at public pools